-Now that we’ve got that out of the way, let’s take a look at how to calculate FTE.
+Now that we’ve got that out of the way let’s look at how to calculate FTE.

 In its most basic form, FTE is calculated by dividing the total number of hours worked by full-time employees by the number of hours worked by all employees.

-However, there are a few variations on this formula, depending on what you want to include.
-For example, you can choose to include only paid hours, or you can include both paid and unpaid hours (such as overtime).
+However, this formula has a few variations, depending on what you want to include.
+For example, you can choose to include only paid hours or both paid and unpaid hours (such as overtime).